syncfusion-content/blazor-docs/blazor/diagram-component/export.md

 }
 ```

-## Export diagram based on region
+### Export diagram based on region

 [Region](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportSettings.html#Syncfusion_Blazor_Diagram_DiagramExportSettings_Region) specifies whether the diagram is to be exported based on page settings, content or clip bounds.
 The exporting options are as follows:

 * PageSettings: Specifies the region within the x,y, width and height values of page settings is printed or exported.
 * Content: Specifies the content of the diagram without empty space around the content is printed or exported.
 * ClipBounds: Exports the region specified using ClipBounds property.
+This is applicable for exporting only.

 For more information, refer to [DiagramPrintExportRegion](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramPrintExportRegion.html).